goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 dependencies: []
 ```

-## Step 5: Building and installing collections
+## Build and Install your Custom Collection

-Once completed the creation task we can build the collection and generate a .tar.gz file that can be installed locally or uploaded to Galaxy.
+Okay, you are done with creating your role.
+Now you'll build the collection and generate a .tar.gz file that can be installed locally or uploaded to Galaxy.
 From the collection folder run the following command:

 ```bash
 [{{< param "control_prompt" >}} workshop_demo_collection ]$ ansible-galaxy collection build
 ```

 The above command will create the file `redhat-workshop_demo_collection-1.0.0.tar.gz`.
 Notice the semantic x.y.z versioning.
 Once created the file can be installed in the `COLLECTIONS_PATH` to be tested locally:

 ```bash
 [{{< param "control_prompt" >}} workshop_demo_collection ]$ ansible-galaxy collection install redhat-workshop_demo_collection-1.0.0.tar.gz
 ```

 By default the collection will be installed in the `~/.ansible/collections/ansible_collections` folder.
-Now the collection can be tested locally.
+Now the collection can be used locally!

-## Step 6: Testing collections locally
+## Testing your Collection

-Create the `exercise-05/collections_test` folder to execute the local test:
+Create the `exercise-05/collections_test` folder to hold the local test:

 ```bash
 [{{< param "control_prompt" >}} workshop_demo_collection ]$ cd ~/exercise-05